2023 Best Public Health Master's Degree Schools in the Middle Atlantic Region

 Top 10 Best Public Health Master's Degree Schools

 Our 2023 rankings named Lake Erie College of Osteopathic Medicine the best school in the Middle Atlantic Region for public health students working on their master’s degree.
-LECOM is a small private not-for-profit school located in the city of Erie.
+LECOM is a small private not-for-profit school located in the small city of Erie.

 Full Public Health at Johns Hopkins University Report

-You’ll join some of the best and brightest minds around you if you attend Cornell University.
-The school came in at #4 on this year’s Best Public Health Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.
+You’ll be in good company if you decide to attend Cornell University.
+It ranked #4 on our 2023 Best Public Health Master’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.

 You’ll join some of the best and brightest minds around you if you attend University of Pennsylvania.
 The school came in at #5 on this year’s Best Public Health Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.
+Located in the city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.

 Columbia University in the City of New York did quite well in this year’s ranking of the best places for public health students to get a master’s degree.
 It came in at #6 on the list.
-Columbia is a fairly large private not-for-profit school located in the city of New York.
+Columbia is a fairly large private not-for-profit school located in the large city of New York.

 Full Public Health at Columbia University in the City of New York Report

 The College of New Jersey came in at #7 in this year’s edition of the Best Public Health Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the suburb of Ewing, TCNJ is a public school with a moderately-sized student population.
+Located in the suburb of Ewing, TCNJ is a public school with a medium-sized student population.

 SUNY Downstate Health Sciences University came in at #8 in this year’s edition of the Best Public Health Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the city of Brooklyn, SUNY Downstate is a public school with a small student population.
+Located in the large city of Brooklyn, SUNY Downstate is a public school with a small student population.

 Full Public Health at SUNY Downstate Health Sciences University Report

-Read full report on Public Health at Arcadia University
+Full Public Health at Arcadia University Report

-Additional Noteworthy Schools
+Request InformationAdditional Noteworthy Schools

 These are some additional schools worth mentioning that are also great but just didn't quite make the cut to earn our top Best Public Health Master's Degree Schools in the Middle Atlantic Region award.

-Rank College Location
+| Rank | College | Location |

-11 George Washington University Washington, DC
+| 11 | George Washington University | Washington, DC |

-12 Rutgers University - New Brunswick New Brunswick, NJ
+| 12 | Rutgers University - New Brunswick | New Brunswick, NJ |

-13 University of Maryland - College Park College Park, MD
+| 13 | University of Maryland - College Park | College Park, MD |

 Best Public Health Colleges by State